whaagmans/CS-Minor-Portfolio/content/Captcha.md

 If the user correctly recognizes the control word, the computer assumes that the other word is correct and that the user is a human.
 The answer to the unknown word is then saved in a database by the computer.
 The verification pool is a database that can produce a variety of outputs.
 First, the unknown word is shown to multiple users with various control words, and the results are compared to the answers in the verification pool.
 Then, the term with the most matches is added to the confirmed pool, and the word that OCR did not recognize is now verified using Recaptcha.

 All of this was fantastic, but as Artificial Intelligence and deep learning algorithms advanced, computers began to catch up to people.
 They were able to solve Captchas with excellent efficiency.
 Captcha data was utilized for training convolutional neural networks with a 99.8% accuracy rate.
-However, because computers could solve captchas using text graphics, this was a problem, and something new was necessary.
+However, because computers could solve captchas using text graphics, this was a problem, and something new was necessary[[3][6]](#references).

 ### reCaptcha v2